 At Care New England we proudly recognize those nurses who go above and beyond the efforts performed every day.
 Learn more about recent recipients.Daisy Award Winners

 What is The DAISY Award?

 The DAISY Award is an international program that rewards and celebrates the extraordinary clinical skill and compassionate care given by nurses every day.
-Women & Infants Hospital is proud to be a DAISY Award Partner, recognizing one of our nurses with this special honor every month.
+Kent and Women & Infants hospitals are proud to be a DAISY Award Partners, recognizing one of our nurses with this special honor every month.
 To find out more about the program, including the growing list of partners, please go to DAISY Foundation website.